jacobcoreno/jacobcoreno.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in the Department of Economics at The University of Melbourne, where I am very fortunate to be advised by [Ivan Balbuzanov](https://sites.google.com/site/ibalbuzanov/home).
+I am a PhD candidate in the Department of Economics at The University of Melbourne, where I am very fortunate to be advised by [Ivan Balbuzanov](https://sites.google.com/site/ibalbuzanov/home) and [Alex Nichifor](https://www.nichifor.net/).

 I do research in microeconomic theory, with a particular focus on aspects of **fairness** in **market design**.